joexbayer/Wifi-monitor/README.md

 # Wifi-Monitor

 Experimental toy program to monitor wifi networks using a WiFi adapter in monitor mode.
+Developed to find and detect faulty access points by failed and retried frames.

 ## Requirements